natethegreat1989/100-days-of-code/log.md

 **Thoughts**
 Learning fast, looking for projects that take less than 2-3 hours to build.
 Trying to get away from doing tutorials.
 Still difficult to design and impliment own ideas.
 Need to start spending a little more time with HTML and CSS.

+### Day 15: Oct 30, Wednesday

+**Today's Progress**:
+Starting django project and app, db model, routing urls and templates.
+Blender 3d animation tutorial

+**Thoughts**
+Lots to remember with building projects and getting stable website set up for customization.
+Getting a bit tedious to keep doing tutorials, though I'm learning different ways of doing the same thing - setting up a django project.
+Need to work towards more self created building.
+How much of coding is "building it yourself" vs using someone else's frameworks, etc.